It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 But we'll believe it for the sake of it.

-You know, plea by the rules.
+You know, play by the rules.

 I'm talking about people in power when I went through that little riff a moment ago.

-But there is no question that more and more Americans are slacking off thinking that they are owed things, be it their digital TV coupon, be it unemployment compensation benefits, uh whatever.
+But there is no question that more and more Americans are slacking off thinking that they are owed things, be it their digital TV coupon, be it unemployment compensation benefits, whatever.

-I mean, it drives us all nuts because we all know that it's the people who make the country work, and the more of them check out and start depending on government, that's why we hate liberals so much because they promote that.
+And the more of them check out and start depending on government, that's why we hate liberals so much because they promote that.

 Where's the ingenuity?